 Muniz is 43 and has five children and five grandchildren.
 He celebrates the idea of becoming an elderly person – Indians achieve this status at the age of 40 – because he now has more respect and political power in his community.
 He can, for example, “participate in councils,” he says.
 Good-humored and full of youthful energy, Anápuáka down with Believe.Earth for an interview at his place in the Estácio neighborhood in Rio de Janeiro.

-Anápuáka I was conceived in the village, but I was born in the city and then returned to the village with my parents and my brother.
+Anápuáka – I was conceived in the village, but I was born in the city and then returned to the village with my parents and my brother.
 I stayed there until I was 13.
 I always knew who I was.
 I never denied my Tupinambá identity.
 When I returned to the village, I was going home.
 My aunt Lucília did a great job with us all day long.
 We used to ride, throw with a bow and arrow, work with herbs, sing songs, and dance.
-We used to do things that we hadn’t done in practice, but only knew in theory.
+We did things that we hadn’t done before, in practice, but only knew in theory.
 It was very intense.
 My parents later separated, and my brother and I came to Rio with my mother to study, because indigenous people couldn’t study in a school for white people in Pau Brasil.
 If I had not come, I certainly would not be here telling this story.
 Most of my teenage friends from the village died in land disputes.
-Being in both worlds was a fantastic experience, but I went through many traumas in the non-indigenous school in the city.
+Being in both worlds was a fantastic experience, although I went through many traumas in the non-indigenous school in the city.

-BE – Have you always kept your relationship with the village.?
+BE – Have you always kept your relationship with the village?

 Anápuáka – Yes.
 I was away from Tupinambá village for 17 years and looked for other villages and people, which taught me not to be ethnocentric, not to think only of my people.
 Then, I started working with digital communication and other cultures and movements (black, LGBT, slums, residents’ associations).
 I learned more about cultural dynamics and other people’s politics.
-After that, I joined the Ministry of Culture and helped creating Plano Setorial para as Culturas Indígenas (Sectoral Plan for Indigenous Cultures)in 2010.
+After that, I joined the Ministry of Culture and helped create Plano Setorial para as Culturas Indígenas (Sectoral Plan for Indigenous Cultures) in 2010.
 I’m proud of taking part in that from the beginning to the end.

 BE – Did your attraction to communication precede your involvement in the indigenous movement?